engivan-oracle/developer/java-management-advanced-features/run-performance-analysis/run-performance-analysis.md

 ## Introduction

-This lab walks you through the steps to run Java performance analysis on a Java app on your Fleet.
+This lab walks you through the steps to run Java performance analysis on a Java application on your Fleet.

 Estimated Time: 30 mins